 The sooner you’re able to detect the signs of a burnout creeping up on you, the better.
 This perception takes emotional intelligence and the ability to be conscious of your emotions.
 Your body will tell you something’s wrong — you just need to listen to it.
 Some physical signs of job burnout include exhaustion, insomnia, irritability, loss of interest, and lack of appetite.
 You can stay in tune with yourself by having regular check-ins with yourself.
 A journal makes the process of checking in natural and can be helpful for future references.
 Journaling also helps with unwinding, putting things into perspective, and releasing negative feelings.

-If you’re facing a mental health challenge or are experiencing signs of burnout, reach out and seek help.
+If you are facing a mental-health challenge or you are experiencing signs of burnout, reach out and seek help.